 Tragic 2016 season:

 It is with the utmost pain and sadness that Maxime and I have to announce that Serenti's foal died in the night of Tuesday to Wednesday (April 26 to 27, 2016), from a severe dystocia that we were not able to correct in time.
 To add to our burden, the next day, in the afternoon, Serenti had to be humanely euthanasied, due to complications from the dystocia, despite all our efforts and all the work of the two vets who came one after the other and tried for hours to save her.
-With our hearts broken in thousand of pieces, and painful tears in our eyes, Serenti was buried at the farm with her foal that didn't had the chance to see the world.
+With our hearts broken in thousands of pieces, and painful tears in our eyes, Serenti was buried at the farm with her foal that didn't had the chance to see the world.

 Thanks to Katy and Andrée for your support, to M. Charbonneau, Mélissa and Martin for your help with the transportation and your empathy.
 Thanks to Mathilde and Gabrielle as well, for your comprehension in the situation.
-So many years of hard work just gone in such a short time.
+So many years of hard work that just vanished, in such a short time.
 The end of a dream.

 Last update (english version of the site):